mdbdev/learn-mdb-dev/_react-native/projects/capstone-part-a.md

 This project is structured differently from the previous projects.
 Instead of starting with the same starter code as everyone else and working towards the same end product, you'll be working together in teams of two to create a unique product, with an opportunity to dive deep into to areas that interest you!
 Every team will have to meet a base set of requirements, which are described below, and choose either the frontend or backend-oriented track.

+This semester, your capstone project will be your ideation project (the same one you are pitching at TechFair).
+You are free to build a separate capstone project if you'd like, but you do not have to.

 ---

 ## Requirements